 - symptoms that make their lives considerably more difficult on a social, academic or occupational level

-- symptoms that are not just part of a developmental disorder or difficult phase, and are not better accounted for by another condition
+- symptoms that aren't just part of a developmental disorder or difficult phase, and aren't better accounted for by another condition

 Diagnosis in adults

-Diagnosing ADHD in adults is more difficult because there is some disagreement about whether the list of symptoms used to diagnose children and teenagers also applies to adults.
+Diagnosing ADHD in adults is more difficult because there's some disagreement about whether the list of symptoms used to diagnose children and teenagers also applies to adults.

 In some cases, an adult may be diagnosed with ADHD if they have five or more symptoms of inattentiveness, or five or more symptoms of hyperactivity and impulsiveness, that are listed in diagnostic criteria for children with ADHD.

-As part of your assessment, the specialist will ask about your present symptoms although, under current diagnostic guidelines, a diagnosis of ADHD in adults cannot be confirmed unless your symptoms have been present from childhood.
+As part of your assessment, the specialist will ask about your present symptoms.
+However, under current diagnostic guidelines, a diagnosis of ADHD in adults can't be confirmed unless your symptoms have been present from childhood.

 For an adult to be diagnosed with ADHD, their symptoms should also have a moderate impact on different areas of their life, such as: